 During 2013 The National Archives will receive records from government departments for the years 1983 and 1984.
 Then, two further years' worth of government records will be transferred each year until 2023 when we will receive records from 2003.
 You can find out more about the move to the 20 year rule, and the background to this significant development, from The National Archives website .

 And so, today, 1st August, The National Archives is releasing Prime Minister’s Office records, Cabinet Papers and Home Office records from the year 1983.
 Under the previous arrangements these would have been released at the end of this year.

 Highlights from the 1983 releases include: tensions in the US/UK relationship over the US invasion of Grenada; Mrs Thatcher’s reactions to proposed special advisers; Defence Secretary John Nott’s concern that ‘we underestimated the problem of possible public opposition’ to the placement of cruise missiles at Greenham Common; and the possibility that Mrs Thatcher ‘might feel able to accept’ a female giant panda for the British people if offered one during her trip to China.
 From serious to quirky, there’s something of interest for all!
-See The National Archives website for more details.
+See The National Archives UK Government Web Archive for more details.

 * In 2023 the true Beatles lyric will apply in this context, i.e. twenty years

 Keep tabs on the past.
 Sign up for our email alerts.